ArshanAlam/frontend-web-template/README.md

 Above is the `build` task that gets executed when we run `./gradlew build` in the root of this template project.
 This task depends on the `install` task that is defined in `frontend/build.gradle` and the `yarn_build` task that is dynamically created by the gradle-node-plugin.
 The `yarn_build` gradle task executes the `build` script defined in the `scripts` field within the `frontend/package.json` file.
 This holds for all dynamically generated gradle tasks with the pattern `yarn_<script_name>`.

 Lastly, we chain tasks using `mustRunAfter`.
 In the example above we are indicating to gradle to run the `install` task before running the `yarn_build` task.
 Since the `build` task depends on `yarn_build`, than when we execute `build` it will run `install` before running `yarn_build`.

+## Running tests
+To run all jests in the frontend, please execute `./gradlew test`.